 Training delivery is essential especially around specific workplace hazards, such as moving equipment, and this is where virtual and interactive training methods make a serious difference.
 Learners need ownership, an active role in the process and relevance.
 When you produce a learning interaction that guides and embeds knowledge, it is more likely to be ingrained during subsequent work practices and help your employees to recognise near-miss events.

-Safety training delivery is changing and changing fast due to new employees being part of a technology-savvy generation [see our post on immersive training methods].
+Safety training delivery is changing and changing fast due to new employees being part of a technology-savvy generation [see our article on immersive training methods].
 The increased use of smartphones, gaming platforms, social media is influencing their expectations of receiving interactive, relevant safety.
 Training is no longer consumed by this generation, as it has been in the past via passive deliveries, e.g. classroom chalk and talk.

 There’s now more emphasis than ever to create engaging learning experiences that adopt virtual technologies and digital sites.
 Proactive hazard identification learning activities have been shown to embed knowledge and significantly reduce workplace incidents and injuries.

-For more information on the Tap Into Safety training platform, please contact us.
+For more information on the Tap into Safety training platform, please contact us.
 We can arrange a free demo.